jopemachine-playground/code-replacer/README.md

 4. **rlist.csv**

-* If you do not give the csv option, code-replacer uses the `rlist.csv` file as csv option when if it exists in the path where code-replacer was run.
+* If you do not give the csv option, code-replacer uses the `rlist.csv` file in src file's directory as csv option.

 * If you use the dir option, the `rlist_${fileName}.csv` file will be used as a csv option.